steve1281/simple_maven/README.md

 ## Add App

-* add package com.test777767ltd to src/main/java
+* add package com.test777767ont to src/main/java
-* add class App to com.test777767ltd
+* add class App to com.test777767ont
 * add config.properties to src/main/resources

 ## Add TestApp
-* add package com.test777767ltd to src/test/java
+* add package com.test777767ont to src/test/java
-* add class ApipTest to com.test777767ltd
+* add class AppTest to com.test777767ont

-## About slj4 warning, change the pom.xml
+## About slfj4 warning, change the pom.xml

 * You will need to add to the pom this: